A 20 gallon fish tank or aquarium is perfect for new aquarists; it’s large enough to have a nice selection of fish, yet small enough to maintain.

 It is an acrylic aquarium, which weighs half as much as a glass tank and is also much stronger.
 This means it is less prone to cracking or chipping and is ideal for families with young children.

-SeaClear are one of the most well-known and reputable companies in the aquarium industry; so you can expect this tank to be the best quality.
+SeaClear is one of the most well-known and reputable companies in the aquarium industry; so you can expect this tank to be the best quality.

 The aquarium comes with a reflector and a 15″ light fixture, which makes this tank ideal for those people who want to choose all their own equipment.